 I was thinking about a few different patterns to post today, and although I had some new ones ready to go, I kept coming back to the Chunky Ribbed Beanie I made over the summer.
-It’s one of the 12 patterns in The Beginner’s Guide to Crochet, and it was way too hot for it when I released the course in July.
-So, now that it’s finally cold enough for thick beanies, here is the Chunky Ribbed Beanie pattern!
+It’s thick and warm, and I can’t get over the looked of the raised ribbing.
+It’s one of the 12 free patterns in The Beginner’s Guide to Crochet (more on that later), and it was way too hot for it when I released the course in July.
+Now that it’s finally cold and snowy here in Chicago, I’m excited to share the chunky ribbed beanie pattern!

 - Super bulky yarn – I used 1 ball of Bernat Softee Chunky

 - Sizing: One size – 10 inches tall x 22 inches circumference (unstretched)

 Chunky Ribbed Beanie Pattern:

 Row 1: Start with a slip knot and ch 18.
 Turn, and starting with the 2nd space from the hook, HDC 17 stitches.
 When you reach the end of the row, do not chain 1.

 Row 2: Turn.
 Slip stitch into each space (17).
 At the end of the row, chain 1.